Skip to main content

 Step 2

-In either way, we want to see profit increase. .
+In either case, we want to see profit increase.

-Ideally, for lowering price, we want to see conversion rate significantly increase plus profit per view increase.
+Ideally, for lowering price, we want to see the conversion rate significantly increase, plus the profit per view increase.

-For increasing price, we want to see conversation rate not significantly decrease plus profit per view increase.
+For increasing price, we want to see the conversion rate not significantly decrease, plus profit per view increase.

-If the conversion rate hasn't changed significant, we will have to check if profit per view change significantly.
+If the conversion rate hasn't changed significantly, we will have to check if profit per view changes significantly.

 If not, then we stick with the original one.